-Summary : This expedition takes you through Chilean fjords to the Antarctic Peninsula, starting in the vibrant city of Santiago.
-Cruise the Beagle Channel, with channels, fjords, and mountains plunging straight into the icy water.
-Witness Cape Horn, a mystical place where two oceans meet.
-Cross the Drake Passage to Antarctica where penguins, seals, whales, and large flocks of sea birds give life to the surreal and beautiful landscape.
-Opt to kayak in pristine icy waters or hike at a landing site.
-Experience the wonders of wildlife and nature on the Falkland Islands where sheep graze alongside immense colonies of albatross and rockhopper penguins.
-Onboard, enjoy the comforts of a new, purpose-built, hybrid-powered expedition ship.
-Spend time in the Explorer Lounge and Bar while taking in the scenery through panoramic windows, hear presentations by knowledgeable guides, swim in the infinity pool, run the outdoor track, learn in the Science Center, or take a photography workshop.
+Summary : Journey through Chilean fjords to the Antarctic Peninsula, starting in the vibrant city of Santiago.
+Cruise the Beagle Channel and witness Cape Horn, a mystical place where two oceans meet.
+Cross the Drake Passage to Antarctica where penguins, seals, whales, and large flocks of sea birds give life to the surreal landscape.
+Experience the wonders of wildlife and nature on the Falkland Islands where sheep graze alongside colonies of albatross and rockhopper penguins.
+On board, enjoy the comforts of a new, purpose-built, hybrid-powered expedition ship.
+Spend time in the Explorer Lounge while taking in the scenery through panoramic windows, attend presentations by knowledgeable guides, swim in the infinity pool, run the outdoor track, or learn in the Science Center.
 Children ages 7-13 can participate in the Young Explorers Program to gain a deeper understanding of nature, climate, and culture.
 The expedition ends in Punta Arenas, where you'll board an included flight back to Santiago, Chile.

-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+This shipping company recommends that all passengers purchase a travel protection plan to help protect you and your trip investment from unexpected events such as cancellations, delays, and medical emergencies.
+ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for polar trips which includes coverage for cancellation, trip disruption, baggage, and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Medical Declaration Form:

 All travelers must complete a confidential medical declaration form, signed by a doctor, stating that they are fit to travel.
 This form will be available in advance of travel, and must be filled out, brought on board, and personally delivered to the doctor upon embarkation.
-Boarding may denied if this form is not presented at the time of embarkation.
+Boarding may be denied if this form is not presented at the time of embarkation.

-Multilingual Departures: English/Norwegian/German (All Departures)
+Multilingual Departures: English/German (All Departures)

-Airfare not detailed in the inclusions; transfers not detailed in inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry; fuel surcharge may apply.
+International flights; transfers not detailed in the inclusions; passport and visa fees; travel protection plan; luggage handling; a la carte menu selections not detailed in the inclusions; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment (except for suites); optional excursions and small-group adventures; optional small-group Explorer Photo program; items of a personal nature such as laundry and spa/wellness treatments; gratuities; fuel surcharge may apply.